dougburks/debian-cinnaminty/README.md

 - Is this related to Security Onion?

-No, this script is not really related to Security Onion.
-Although it is intended to provide a general desktop environment and you could, of course, use the Chromium web browser to connect to a Security Onion deployment.
+No, this script is not really related to Security Onion, it is intended to provide a general desktop environment.
+Of course, you could use the Chromium web browser to connect to your Security Onion deployment.